China Internet Museum

 In the evening of 19th, Sina offered a low-key response to the acquisition act of Shanda, and admitted to the public that "it was a sudden incident", showing that the acquisition act of Shanda was a real surprise attack and a successful one.
 Later, Wang Yan, CEO and President of Sina sent an email to all staff of Sina, giving a brief account of the incident, to reassure them.

 The round-the-clock follow-up reports of the media and all-round interpretation and analysis of all experts made the silent Sina unable to remain silent any longer.
-On February 21, Sina issued an announcement in response to the Schedule 13D of Shanda, and on 22, it introduced the "shareholder rights plan", monly known as the "poison pill plan", to prevent Shanda from buying more of its shares.
+On February 21, Sina issued an announcement in response to the Schedule 13D of Shanda, and on 22, it introduced the "shareholder rights plan", commonly known as the "poison pill plan", to prevent Shanda from buying more of its shares.
 With this, the acquisition incident settled down, thus ending the Era of Three Kingdoms of the Chinese Internet.

 Mar.4On March 4, Off-campus User Access to BDWM BBS Was Restricted